 Changing Status From F-1 Student Visa to H-1B Work Visa

-Steps that the immigrant student and the employer will have to take in order to obtain H-1B worker status within the United States.
+Steps that the foreign student and U.S. employer will have to take in order to obtain H-1B worker status within the United States.

 Initial Steps: Determining H-1B Eligibility And Submitting The Labor Condition Application